openstack-archive/tripleo-docs/doc/source/environments/virtual.rst

   .. note::

-    By default, VMs will be created with 1 vCPU and 4096 MiB RAM.
+    By default, the overcloud VMs will be created with 1 vCPU and 5120 MiB RAM and the undercloud VM with 2 vCPU and 6144 MiB.
 To adjust those values::

          export NODE_CPU=4